 If you have a health concern which you feel needs attention that day but GP appointments are fully booked, you can request an emergency assessment by one of the Practice's triage nurse practitioners, who will assess whether you need an emergency GP appointment.

-Prescriptions: once you are registered with the Practice you can order repeat prescriptions or acute 'special request' medications online or order via your local pharmacy.
+Once you are registered with the Practice you can order repeat prescriptions or acute 'special request' medications online or order via your local pharmacy.
 You cannot order prescriptions by calling the Practice.

 You can also continue to get your prescriptions from your home practice if you prefer.

-For students living in other areas outside of Musselburgh please check the NHS24 website for your nearest Doctors Surgery.
+Please check the NHS24 website for your nearest Doctors Surgery.

 For medical emergencies outside of open hours (6pm onwards)